bjerrep/filuxe/doc/aquickspin.rst

 Before starting then make local copies of the three configuration files config_lan, config_wan and config_forwarder.json.template where the .template extension is stripped.
 Finally make a local copy of the file rules.json.template as well.

+Also have a look at :doc:`installing </installing>` to get the dependencies installed.

 LAN Webserver
 =============